-L’Oréal was the only mainstream make-up brand to have a policy on their website and they state that 97% of their mica comes from secured sources, agreeing to work only with a limited number of suppliers in India who have committed to: “sourcing from legal gated mines only, where working conditions can be closely monitored and human rights respected”.
-Their plan to achieve 100% secured sources by the end of 2016.
+L’Oréal was the only mainstream make-up brand to have a policy on their website.
+Here they state that 97% of their mica comes from secured sources.
+They’ve also agreed only to work only with a limited number of suppliers in India who have committed to: “sourcing from legal gated mica mines only, where working conditions can be closely monitored and human rights respected”.
+Their plan is to achieve 100% secured sources by the end of 2016.

-It’s hard to understand why other cosmetics brands haven’t done more to investigate their own mica supply chains, but there is a positive force for change coming.
+It’s hard to understand why other cosmetics brands haven’t done more to investigate their own mica supply chains.
+However, there is a positive force for change coming.

-In February 2017, the Responsible Mica Initiative was set up with the view to eradicating child labour and unacceptable working conditions in the mica supply chain within the next 5 years.
+In February 2017, the Responsible Mica Initiative was set up.
+Here they aim to eradicate child labour and unacceptable working conditions in the mica mining supply chain within the next 5 years.

-L’Oréal, Coty and Estée Lauder have all signed up to the initiative, which is promising as together with Boots they account for 60% of the total UK make-up sales.
+L’Oréal, Coty, and Estée Lauder have all signed up for the initiative.
+This is promising as together with Boots they account for 60% of the total UK make-up sales.

 Although this glittering rock has been responsible for so much damage in vulnerable communities over the last decade, at last, it seems that the picture may be changing.
 And there really is no excuse for the larger cosmetics companies not to be a driving force for change here.

-At Ethical Consumer, we have produced reports on over 40,000 companies, brands and products, using calculations to assess and rank companies in all aspects of ethical behaviour.
+At Ethical Consumer, we have produced reports on over 40,000 companies, brands, and products.
+Here we’ve used calculations to assess and rank companies in all aspects of ethical behaviour.

-Our report for the make-up industry highlighted major issues in supply chain management and the use and sourcing of palm oil across the industry.
+Our report for the make-up industry highlighted major issues in supply chain management.

 The cosmetics giants such as Boots, Superdrug, L’Oréal, Coty, Estée Lauder all received the lowest ratings.

-We found that many brands have inadequate clauses on child labour, guaranteed living wages and acceptable working hours in their supply chain policies and so fail to properly protect workers.
+We also found that many makeup brands have inadequate clauses on child labour, guaranteed living wages, and acceptable working hours in their supply chain policies.
+As such, they fail to properly protect workers.
 Limited auditing and reporting on these issues also demonstrate a lack of commitment to finding and addressing issues.

-Until large cosmetic companies, with their huge influence and enormous buyer power, can demonstrate that they are committed to managing a fair supply chain where workers are safe and paid fairly, it might be time to use your buying power to support the emerging ethical brands.
-It’s time for a make-up shake up.
+Until large cosmetic companies, with their huge influence and enormous buyer power, can demonstrate that they are committed to managing a fair supply chain where workers are safe and paid fairly, and can ensure that child labour is not involved in mica mining, then it might be time to use your buying power to support the emerging ethical brands.
+It’s time for a make-up shakeup.